 PARTICULARS OF EMPLOYEES

-In terms of section 197 of the Companies Act 2013 read with rule 5 sub-rule (1) (2)& (3) of Companies (Appointment & Remuneration) Rules 2014 the necessarydisclosures are annexed as Annexure IV with this report.
+In terms of Section 197 (12) of the Companies Act 2013 read with sub-rules (1) (2)and (3) of Rule 5 of the Companies (Appointment & Remuneration of ManagerialPersonnel) Rules 2014 the necessary disclosures are annexed as Annexure - IV withthis report.

 LISTING WITH STOCK EXCHANGES

-The equity share of the Company is listed on BSE Limited (BSE) and National StockExchange Limited (NSE).
+The equity shares of the Company are listed on BSE Limited (BSE) and National StockExchange of India Limited (NSE).

 EXTRACT OF ANNUAL RETURN

-Your Directors would like to place on record their gratitude for the cooperationreceived from lenders our valued customers and shareholders.
-The Board in specificwishes to place on record its sincere appreciationof the contribution made by all theemployees towards growth of the Company.
+Your Directors would like to place on record their gratitude for the cooperationreceived from lenders our valued customers regulatory bodies shareholders and otherstakeholders.
+The Board in specific wishes to place on record its sincere appreciationof the contribution made by all the employees towards growth of the Company.